ArcadiaPower/arc-quickstart/README.md

 ## React App: Generate Real Webhooks With Real Credentials

 Open up your browser to the React app at [http://localhost:8090](http://localhost:8090).
-Refresh the page if you already went through the Utility Connect flow in order to reset the example app.
+Refresh the page if you already went through the Connect flow in order to reset the example app.

-Go through the Utility Connect flow.
+Go through the Connect flow.
 You can submit [Arcadia-defined test credentials](https://developers.arcadia.com/#section/Authentication/Utility-Connect) with a username of `ARCADIA_TEST_R_SINGLE_ELEC	` and a password of `verified` or you can use credentials associated with a real utility account.
 After you submit utility credentials, return to your console and watch the stream of webhook events roll in.

 You should see a [`utility_credential_verified`](https://developers.arcadia.com/#operation/utilityCredentialVerified) webhook event fired within a few seconds that contains information about the submitted [UtilityCredential](https://developers.arcadia.com/#tag/UtilityCredential).
 A [`utility_accounts_discovered`](https://developers.arcadia.com/#operation/utilityAccountsDiscovered) webhook event should be fired shortly after that includes all the user's utility account data.
 Finally, after a minute or two, you'll receive a `historical_utility_statements_discovered` webhook that contains all of the existing statements we were able to collect for each account.

 Note: In order to resubmit the same credentials again, you'll need to delete any users associated with the credentials that were already submitted.
 The front-end for this demo app provides a button to delete any users that were just connected for convenience, but you can always delete the user manually using the [delete user endpoint](https://developers.arcadia.com/#operation/deleteUser) if necessary.

 ## Digging Deeper

 That concludes the basic platform quickstart!
-Explore our [Developer Platform API](https://developers.arcadia.com/) for more capabilities, or look at our [utility-connect-react](https://github.com/ArcadiaPower/utility-connect-react/) project for instructions on how to embed Utility Connect in your own application.
+Explore our [Developer Platform API](https://developers.arcadia.com/) for more capabilities, or look at our [connect-react](https://github.com/ArcadiaPower/connect-react/) project for instructions on how to embed Connect in your own application.

 There are two primary source code files that do most of the heavy lifting in this example application.
-Explore these files to get a deeper understanding of how to incorporate Utility Connect and webhooks into your project:
+Explore these files to get a deeper understanding of how to incorporate Connect and webhooks into your project:

-1. The [implementation of Utility Connect](./src/utility-connect-widget.jsx): this requests a Utility Connect Token from the server, configures Utility Connect, and manages frontend state throughout the component lifecycle.
+1. The [implementation of Connect](./src/connect-widget.jsx): this requests a Connect Token from the server, configures Connect, and manages frontend state throughout the component lifecycle.

-2. The [backend server](./server/index.js): this server fetches Utility Connect Tokens on behalf of Utility Connect and logs payload JSON to the console as webhooks are received.
+2. The [backend server](./server/index.js): this server fetches Connect Tokens on behalf of Connect and logs payload JSON to the console as webhooks are received.